KimJoon93/JAVA_Excel_Parsing/README.md

 So the problem was I should have made files .csv .
 I need to use POI to open Excel But, I should have to make file with text file.

 ### What is CSV?
 CSV (Comma separarted version), file that has been separated by comma.
+It is not same as xls,xlsx.
+It is not Excel file.
+There are meta info in everyfiles.
+And CSV is text file.

+### Import CSV to Database(MariaDB)
+I used DBeaver tool to handle MariaDB.
+And There were some problem to think about.
+First I should change "o", "x", " " text to "Y", or "N".